kunaltawatia/WeVote/README.md

 # WeVote
-An electoral voting system based on ethereum blockchain, powered by Azure Blockchain Service.
+A DApp for electoral voting and polling based on ethereum blockchain, powered by Azure Blockchain Service.